anthony80188/pyrevit-structural-toolkit/README.md

 2. Ensure you are using the latest version of Revit (2022.1.7, 2023.1.5)

-3. Save "extensions.json" provided by Joe Wemyss to: C:\Users\wemyssj\AppData\Roaming\pyRevit-Master\extensions
+3. Save "extensions.json" provided by Joe Wemyss to: C:\Users\YOURUSERNAME\AppData\Roaming\pyRevit-Master\extensions

-4. Save "Dynamo Revit" Folder provided by Joe Wemyss to C:\Users\wemyssj\AppData\Roaming\Dynamo
+4. Save "Dynamo Revit" Folder provided by Joe Wemyss to C:\Users\YOURUSERNAME\AppData\Roaming\Dynamo

 5. Open Revit